Divine Mercy (Catholic devotion): Devotion

 The Divine Mercy devotion views mercy as the key element in the plan of God for salvation and emphasizes the belief that it was through mercy that God gave his only son for the redemption of humankind, after the fall of Adam.
 The opening prayer for Divine Mercy Sunday Mass refers to this and begins: "Heavenly Father and God of Mercy, We no longer look for Jesus among the dead, for He is alive and has become the Lord of Life".

 In 1959, the Vatican banned the image and devotion to it because of a number of factors.
 Some Polish bishops questioned Kowalska's claims and were uncomfortable with the image's similarity to the red-and-white Polish flag.
 Polish priests were reported to be interpreting the rays as a symbol of the flag.
 The ban on devotion was lifted on 15 April 1978, due to pressure from future Polish pope Karol Wojtyła, who had great interest in Kowalska.
+However, some traditionalist Catholics still continue to reject and criticize the Divine Mercy devotion, seeing it as uncanonical, heretical and a modernist invention.
 In 1987, American filmmaker Hermann D. Tauchert co-wrote, produced, and directed the film Divine Mercy: No Escape, which depicted the life of Kowalska.

 Image

 Paint an image according to the pattern you see with the signature: Jesus, I trust in You...
 I promise that the soul that will venerate this image will not perish.

-The chaplet is associated with the paintings of the image as in Kowalska's diary.
-The most widely used is an image painted by Adolf Hyla.
-Hyla painted the image in thanksgiving for having survived World War II.